jdanene/socket_python/README.md

 ### PART 2

 ### PART 1 is done
-## Need to make code work for large pages. !!
 - Need to make sure what the code returns is exactly whats asked
     - HTTP response >= 400 returns a nonzero exit...
 AND PRINT RESPONSE BODY IF ANY!
     - On Piazza instructor says to use sys.exit() for exit codes!